proxytranslation/user-docs/easyling-intro.md

 Easyling is fundamentally a cloud-based translation proxy solution designed to make websites available in several languages.
 Easily.

 **What is a translation proxy?**<br>
-In effect a translation proxy is a layder placed between the browser and the original website, through which the visitor sees the original website in a different language.<br>
+In effect a translation proxy is a layer placed between the browser and the original website, through which the visitor sees the original website in a different language.<br>
-There are several proxy solutions available in the market, yet Easyling is unique in that:
+There are several proxy solutions available on the market, yet Easyling is unique in that:
 - it is a solution targeted primarily on LSPs - which also means that this is the ONLY LSP-independent solution on the market
 - also available as a whitelabel solution
 - standard-compilant XLIFF export option ensures CAT-independency